TeaInside/simple_file_transfer/README.md

 Simply make sure the server doesn't accept a file name that contains `..` (double dots).
 If the client sends a file name that contains this pattern, just close it, don't write anything to the disk.

+## Notes
+- If the file name sent by the client is the same with existing file, just overwrite the existing file with it.
+- If the client closes the connection before it finished to transfer all content.
+Just write the partial bytes the server has received.

 # License
 This project is licensed under the GNU GPL v2 license.
 There are exceptions for